 Adding axioms for an identity element e to a possibly associative and/or commutative operation f leads to some subtle cases, where the proper application of the general notions may not always coincide with the user's expectations.
 To begin with, unexpected cases of nontermination may be introduced by an unwary user.
-For example, the equation will cause nontermination when . is declared associative with identity 1, since we have, for example, by instantiating each time the variable X to the identity element 1.
+For example, the equation eq a .
+X = b . a .

+will cause nontermination when . is declared associative with identity 1, since we have, for example, by instantiating each time the variable X to the identity element 1.